About the table values

 Analysing the content of nutrients in foods is expensive.
 Thus in many cases, analyses of composite samples of foods produced in different parts of the country or from the largest food companies are made.
 Selection of food samples for analysis of nutrient content is based on statistics for production and/or turnover of the 3-5 varieties that together comprise about 80 % of the market for the particular food group.
 For each manufacturer or product type, the composite sample consists of 3-5 subsamples with different production dates.

 If several product varieties are analysed separately, the table values are weighted means according to their market shares, or calculated as annual averages if samples have been analysed from different seasons.
-An example in the attachment called Vitamin C in Potatoes shows how this is done.
+An example in the attachment called Vitamin C in Potatoes describes how this is done.

 All foods in the food composition table have a value for edible part.